Mandarin Gardens: What’s next for residents after failed collective sale bid?

 Honolulu Tower is a 30-unit freehold condo along Bukit Timah Road.
 (Picture: Samuel Isaac Chua)

-Savills’ Wong points to Horizon Towers as another condo that has opted for renewal of the development following a failed collective sale attempt last year.
+Savills’ Wong points to Horizon Towers as another condo that has opted for renewal of the development following a failed collective sale attempt five years ago.
 The residents gathered at a recent AGM to propose a master plan to rejuvenate their condo and allocated about $5 million to improve the facilities and refresh the development.

 Another example is Honolulu Tower.
 Although it did not launch a collective sale attempt, the 60-unit development needed a refresh after over 30 years.
 According to Savills’ Wong, the owners approved several upgrades, including a new gate, drop-off and lift lobby, clubhouse and function rooms.